 If a household member has been exposed to asbestos, they may also bring fibers into the home.
 This could result in secondary exposure.

 For example, a construction worker may bring home asbestos dust on their clothing.
-This could then expose household members coming in contact with the contaminated clothing.
+This could then expose household members who come in contact with the contaminated clothing.

 Is Asbestos Still Used Today?